teodorz/adop-gerrit/README.md

   -e SKIP_INIT=TRUE \
   -e SCREEN_UI=OLD_UI \
 ```
+Variables were also added to configure GitBlit, RTC and Garbage Collection (GC)

 # License
 Please view [licence information](LICENCE.md) for the software contained on this image.